-Note 1: The referee shall stop the match when it is obvious that the defensive wrestler will not complete an escape or reversal.
-If the defensive wrestler is successful with the escape or reversal, the match shall not be stopped to award points.

-Note 2: Time advantage should be stopped at the time the referee signals that the offensive wrestler has an unfair advantage, such as locked hands, other technical violations or illegal holds.
+- b.
+The referee shall stop the match when it is obvious that the defensive wrestler will not complete an escape or reversal.
+If the defensive wrestler is successful with the escape or reversal, the match shall not be stopped to award points. - c.
+Time advantage shall be stopped at the time the referee signals that the offensive wrestler has an unfair advantage, such as locked hands, other technical violations or illegal holds.
 The referee is to signal this violation by giving the locked-hands or illegal-hold signals as shown on the Referee Signals page in the back of the book.